jalvz/depth-cover/README.md

 Installation and execution:

+    Download the program (Download ZIP botton) and unzip it.
-    Download the file depth-cover.jar and execute with java:
+    To run the program execute with java -jar the file depth-cover.jar:

     java -XmxMAX_MEMORY_ALLOCATION -XX:+UseParallelGC -jar depth-cover.jar -bam BAM_FILE [OPTIONS]